This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 In early winter of 2013 the cyber-stalker launched a vicious internet attack on the head of a non-profit organization called "Never Cry Wolf Sanctuary."
 According to their website they "rescue and nurture wolves and wolf-hybrids that have been abused or abandoned."
 Mary Cummins decided to furiously attack this person in her blogs, accusing him of "lies and fraud," being a "con man," "defaming and libeling me," etc. In other words, the standard Mary Cummins vitriol; only her victim's name had changed.

-The cyber-stalker's last victim in 2013 was the founder and chairman of Wildhorse Ranch Rescue, a non-profit organization whose mission is "to save animals from abuse, neglect, slaughter and premature death and provide a safe place for them to live the remainder of their lives."
-A few days before Christmas Mary Cummins debuted an all-out internet attack campaign against the founder and her organization, spewing her usual venomous lies (they "promote animal cruelty," "defame me," commit "tax evasion," etc.)
+This troubled cyber-stalker's last victim in 2013 was the founder and chairman of Wildhorse Ranch Rescue, a non-profit organization whose mission is "to save animals from abuse, neglect, slaughter and premature death and provide a safe place for them to live the remainder of their lives."
+A few days before Christmas Mary Cummins debuted a fierce attack campaign against the founder and her organization, spewing her usual venomous lies (they "promote animal cruelty," "defame me," commit "tax evasion," etc.)

-Mary Cummins' latest victim is the head of an organization called "The Cathouse on the Kings," whose website says they are "California's largest no-cage, no-kill lifetime cat sanctuary and adoption center."
-The reasons for Cummins' brutal internet attack on this person are unknown.
+One of Mary Cummins' most recent victims is the head of an organization called "The Cathouse on the Kings," whose website says they are "California's largest no-cage, no-kill lifetime cat sanctuary and adoption center."
+The reasons for Cummins' internet attack on this person are unknown.

 Most of Mary Cummins' non-lawsuit victims are associated with animal welfare in some way.
 Although no one can be certain how she selects her non-lawsuit victims for internet smear campaigns or what her motives are, the prevailing theory among amateur psychologists is that she targets people who help animals because she envies and resents the public recognition and respect they receive.
 According to this theory, Mary Cummins is driven by chronic feelings of inadequacy and pathological jealousy.
 Of course, this was the case with her original attack on world-renowned Amanda Lollar and Bat World.
 This theory could also explain Mary Cummins' strange need to make YouTube videos of herself clutching screaming baby animals with her bare hands-- sort of a desperate plea to "Look at me, I can rescue animals too!!"
-Another popular theory is that Mary Cummins is simply an unmedicated paranoid sociopath with too much time on her hands.
+Another popular theory is that unemployed Mary Cummins is simply an unmedicated paranoid sociopath, consumed with hate, who sits in front of a computer 16 hours a day trying to destroy people who help animals.

 Attacking her own mother